top of page

 Katherine Jonas PhD LP is the lab’s principal investigator.
 Dr. Jonas received her bachelor’s degree cum laude from Harvard University in 2008.
 She completed her doctorate in clinical psychology at the University of Iowa, graduating in 2017 after a clinical internship at the Minneapolis VA.
 She completed her postdoctoral training in the Department of Psychiatry & Behavioral Health at Stony Brook, and has been licensed in New York State since 2019.
 She joined the faculty at Stony Brook as Assistant Professor in 2021.

-Dr. Jonas is interested in the course of psychotic disorders, and in particular, how genetic risk factors impact a person’s symptoms, course of illness, and response to treatment.
+Dr. Jonas is interested in the course of psychotic disorders (R01 MH135119), and in particular, how genetic risk factors impact a person’s symptoms, course of illness, and response to treatment.
 She is also interested in the design of genetic association studies, and approaches that can improve the power and precision of genetic research.
 This work is funded by the National Institutes of Mental Health (K08 MH122673 and R21 MH123908).

 Yuan.png